arunasurya/academy/bisqdaotx.md

 Bisq DAO transactions are basically Bitcoin transactions that have extra data added to them.
 The Bitcoin network is not aware of that data, only [the Bisq network](bisqp2p.md) is.
 [The Bisq software](bisqsoftware.md) contains the script for creating Bisq DAO transactions.
 You can read more on Bitcoin transactions [here](bitcointx.md).

 ## Genesis Transaction
 Upon the Bisq DAO launch, Bisq developers will take the transaction output with BTC from a donation to create a new Bitcoin transaction.
-This transaction is labeled on Bisq as **the genesis transaction**.
+This transaction will be labeled on Bisq as **the genesis transaction**.
 While the input of this transaction is in BTC, the output is in BSQ.
 BSQ is [a colored coin based on Bitcoin](bsqtokens.md).

 The outputs of all the subsequent transactions stemming from the genesis transaction will continue to be interpreted as BSQ on Bisq.
 The [Bitcoin network](btcnetwork.md) is not aware of this label.